FrassAsass/bozoHYBRID/README.md

 ## About bozoHYBRID

 Crypto is a wild and whimsical world - bustling with innovation, technology, and laughs.
 A new titan emerges from the meme-fueled fires of innovation: bozoHYBRID.
 Picture this: a hybrid NFT that's not just any collectible jpeg, but a liquid masterpiece bridging the gap between meme coin charm and the solid utility of DeFi.
 It's like catching lightning in a bottle, if that lightning were a meme and the bottle were the blockchain.
-Enter the era of the hybrid coin, where bozoHYBRID leads the charge.
+Enter the era of the hybrid DeFi where coins and NFTs meet while bozoHYBRID leads the charge.

 Imagine a world where your NFT isn't just a static image gathering digital dust.
 With bozoHYBRID, your jpegs are suddenly liquid  and transformed into a generative hybrid powerhouse, blending the best of both worlds: the collectible euphoria of NFTs and the robust mechanics of SPL tokens.
 It's a seamless dance between form and function, where every NFT can be converted into 800k bozo coin.
 It's a hybrid collective where members have fluid access the DeFi ecosystem on Solana.
 This isn't just a token; it's a token with a ticket to the MUN, courtesy of the NFTxTOKEN innovation.